doswelleth-zz/beginners-academy/blog.md

 The internet officially, according to the market, has its own money and technical standards to fasten and propel any cryptocurrency project that may seek to improve the political and financial system.

 However, that is not the responsibility of Bitcoin.
-Bitcoin [replaced the Royal Mint(https://bitcoin.org/bitcoin.pdf){:target="_blank"}.
+Bitcoin [replaces the Royal Mint](https://bitcoin.org/bitcoin.pdf){:target="_blank"}.

 ###### [Back](http://www.beginners.academy/blog)